bbarres/Realtime/README.md

 ## SAS Datasets

 In this section, you will find the list of the data sets used in this study for SAS analyses and Figures production.
 The data files can be found in the "dataSAS" folder.
 For the data tables, the name of the different variables are listed and explained as well.
 There are 5 data sets used in this study.

+## SAS scripts

+In this section, you will find the list of the different scripts used in the article with a brief description of their purpose.

 ## Citation